wikum/wikum.github.io/README.md

 ## Projects
 ### Machine learning for flowcytometry data analysis
 •	Comparative analysis of three available algorithms for multi-class disease type prediction with flow cytometry data; the methods compared use convolutional neural networks, random forests, and multiple dimensionality reduction tools (UMAP, Self-Organizing Maps).
 These methods were obtained from existing code or implemented, and benchmarked in terms of classification performance and resource usage.
+(Repository | Python)[https://github.com/wikum/flowComparison]

 •	Design and implementation of a novel algorithm for residual disease prediction with loosely labeled flow cytometry data; the algorithm uses dimensionality reduction in conjunction with a random forests to predict the presence of remaining disease and perform quantification (regression).
 The method is currently being prepared for a pilot clinical test deployment using google cloud platform (GCP).